 - Uploading a further selection of SMG collection images to Wikimedia Commons

 - Facilitating contributions to Wikipedia content, drawing from SMG’s collections content, with a focus on underrepresented knowledge (including people and ideas which may have been excluded historically on the basis of gender, ethnicity, sexuality, disability or socio-economic background)

 The Science Museum Group’s Digital Strategy includes an ambition to drive digital audience growth.
 Although the addition of new digitised collection objects will drive some growth in visits to the websites, a step-change in access to the collection can only be achieved by distributing content to where audiences are online already.

 Globally, Wikipedia is the tenth most visited website and ranks extremely highly in search results, often appearing above cultural heritage organisations for associated searches.

-In collaboration with Wikimedia UK, a formal 18-month partnership has been developed that includes a suite of activities for internal staff and external volunteers, and will see the Science Museum Group contribute to and improve content on Wikipedia.
+In collaboration with Wikimedia UK, a formal two year partnership was developed that included a suite of activities for internal staff and external volunteers, and saw the Science Museum Group contribute to and improve content on Wikipedia.

 - Growing awareness of the Science Museum Group and its collection around key topic areas